Skip to main content

 We also designed a beautiful anti-litter sign for the nature center.
 After several months of sending drafts back and forth we finalized three striking new sign designs.
 Boise State’s Sign Shop printed the sharp new signs, and Troy organized a group of BVFF volunteers to install them.
 A relatively seamless process, facilitated by capitalizing on all of the individual partners’ skills and strengths.
 A brief brush with poison ivy during the sign installation resulted in about 6 weeks of misery for me, but overall the experience of partnering with BVFF was awesome!

-an image of a sign that reads: "Keep it wild, fish and wildlife need clean habitat.
+sign reads: "Keep it wild, fish and wildlife need clean habitat.
 Please keep this area clean, pack out all trash".
 In the middle of the sign is a beautiful aerial photo of the Boise River at sunset

 Beautiful ant-litter signs designed by BVFF and Idaho Department of Fish and Game recently placed at the Diane Moore Nature Center.

-“We are very pleased to have these wildlife-focused anti-litter signs on the Boise River!”-Troy Pearse, BVFF
+“We are very pleased to have these wildlife-focused anti-litter signs on the Boise River!”

 During one of our site visits, we began discussing IBO’s desire to maintain river access for fishermen as plans for the Diane Moore Nature Center move forward.
 Showing Troy the most-used river access point at the far upstream end of the property, we noted how use of this site had exploded with the recent boom in the city’s population, and how we saw a huge spike in use of the area during the Covid pandemic.
 In a few short months, the river access had gone from a narrow foot path to a “highway”, quickly eroding into the river and damaging native vegetation.